 (2 units) builds on the skills learned in the first semester Legal Method and Writing course.
 The principal focuses of this course are to teach students the basics of: 1) persuasive writing; 2) oral advocacy; and 3) Bluebook citation format.
 In addition, this course reinforces legal analysis, organizational skills, and basic legal research skills.

-(3/4 units), much of the first year curriculum is an introduction to the substance and processes of the common law.
+(3 units), much of the first year curriculum is an introduction to the substance and processes of the common law.
 Much contemporary law, however, arises from statutes and administrative regulations; and the ability to research, interpret, understand, and effectively argue about their meaning is critical to the practice of law.
-In this course, students, having already begun to familiarize themselves with the judicial process, will begin to examine the legislative and administrative processes as well.
-They will also look closely at the role of courts in the interpretation of statutes, which has become a subject of considerable contemporary debate.
-Students should emerge with a greatly enhanced understanding of the ways law functions, refines itself, and evolves as an instrument of public policy and social order.
+The 1L electives are chosen to allow students to be introduced to these concepts in a course on an area of law with distinct regulatory or statutory components.